You are here

 Consumption expenditure

-Consumption expenditure also referred as personal consumption expenditure or consumption, and it includes values of goods and services purchased by persons.
+Consumption expenditure is also referred to as personal consumption expenditure or consumption, and it includes values of goods and services purchased by persons.
 Specifically, it includes –

-• Nondurables – short-lived goods such as foods, housing rent service, gasoline, clothing and so on
+• Nondurables – short-lived goods such as food, housing rent service, gasoline, clothing, and so on

 • Services – such as financial services, haircuts, medical care, education, air travel, and so on